 The Romanesque bell tower was added in the XIIIth century or slightly earlier.
 It follows the pattern of many other Roman bell towers which you can see in a page dedicated to this type of buildings.

-The medieval church was largely modified in the XVIth century and again during the 1870s by Cardinal Lucien Bonaparte; this led to some retouching of the medieval decoration of the door (which you can see in the image used as background of this page) and of the lintel; the five circular reliefs are among the finest examples of medieval sculpture in Rome; the two female saints are portrayed with a crown, rather than a halo; most likely also the two male saints wore a crown which was removed in the XVIth century.
+The medieval church was largely modified in the XVIth century and again during the 1870s by Cardinal Lucien Bonaparte; this led to some retouching of the medieval decoration of the door (which you can see in the image used as background of this page) and of the lintel; the five circular reliefs are among the finest examples of medieval sculpture in Rome; the two female saints are portrayed with a crown, similar to what can be noticed in a mosaic at S. Maria in Trastevere; most likely also the two male saints wore a crown which was removed in the XVIth century.
 Pastore in Italian means shepherd and the reference to St. Pastore is the result of the corruption of an earlier name of the building, i.e. Oratorio del Santo Pastore, a reference to Jesus as the Good Shepherd.

 A medieval oratory was replaced by a chapel commissioned by Cardinal Enrico Caetani in the late XVIth century.
 It was designed by Francesco Capriani da Volterra and completed by Carlo Maderno.
 Cardinal Caetani belonged to a once very powerful Roman family.
 The Caetani reached the peak of their might in the late XIIIth century with Pope Boniface VIII (Cardinal Benedetto Caetani).